 #6 Stellar (XLM)

-Stellar coin is a public infrastructure for money which is supported by a non profit organization.
+The stellar coin is a public infrastructure for money which is supported by a non-profit organization.
 It brings the world together by increasing interoperability between currencies and financial systems.
 Stellar is a technology that provides decentralised platform to transfer money directly between people, companies and financial institutions.
 This means that more access for individuals, lower costs for banks, and more profits for businesses.

 The coin has a market capitalisation of around $4.8 Billion and trading at the price of $0.25 per coin.